What You Can See in 5 – 10 Hours Between Flights

 So they stay inside the terminal, browse duty-free shops, maybe visit the Jewel Rain Vortex, and simply count down the hours until boarding.

-But here’s something most visitors don’t realize: Singapore is one of the easiest cities in the world to explore during a layover.
+But here’s something most visitors don’t realise: Singapore is one of the easiest cities in the world to explore during a layover.

 Changi Airport is only about 20 minutes from the city centre.
 Immigration is efficient, the road network is predictable, and many of the major attractions are concentrated within a compact area.

-With the right planning, even a short stopover can give you skyline views, historic neighbourhoods, and a taste of Singapore’s food culture.
+With the right planning, even a short stopover can give you skyline views, historic neighbourhoods, and a proper introduction to Singapore beyond the airport.

 If you’re considering a layover or stopover tour in Singapore, here’s how to approach it properly.